Rzhev Memorial to the Soviet Soldier: Monument

 The monument features a bronze 25-metre statue of a soldier in the Red Army standing on a 10-metre mound.
 On the road leading to the mound, there are images of soldiers on broken walls situated on both sides, as well as the names of those who were killed in action during the battle.
 Around 34 million rubles were allocated to the monument from the regional government, alongside the 650 million rubles allocated by the Union States, the budget of the Russian government, and private donations.
 The construction of the monument was also financed and supported by organizations such as Lukoil.

-The image of a soldier dissolving in a flock of birds originates from the poem Zhuravli by Rasul Gamzatov, which became iconic thanks to its adaptation to music by Yan Frenkel.
+The image of a soldier dissolving in a flock of cranes originates from the poem Zhuravli by Rasul Gamzatov, which became iconic thanks to its adaptation to music by Yan Frenkel.

 "I sometimes feel that the soldiersWho have not returned from the bloody fieldsNever lay down to earth But turned into white cranes..."